 Very few such studies have previously been conducted in Norway.

-Preliminary results indicate that daily salt intake is around 10 grams for men and 7.5 grams for women.
-This is clearly higher than the Norwegian national recommendation of a maximum of 6 grams per day but is comparable with countries such as Finland, Denmark, the United Kingdom and Ireland.
+These are conservative estimates as approximately 90 per cent of dietary intake is excreted in the urine.
+The salt intake is clearly higher than the Norwegian national recommendation of a maximum of 6 grams per day but is comparable with countries such as Finland, Denmark, the United Kingdom and Ireland.

 Data source: Tromsø Study

 The data source for this indicator is the Tromsø Study.
 A description follows below.

 In Tromsø 7 (2015-2016), 24-hour urine was collected in a random sample of 493 people aged 40-69 years.
 The examination of salt intake measured via sodium excretion in daily urine was conducted by the Norwegian Institute of Public Health as a sub-project of the Tromsø Study.

 Reference: Meyer HE, Johansson L, Eggen AE, Johansen H, Holvik K. Sodium and potassium intake assessed by spot and 24-hour urine in the population-based Tromsø Study 2015-2016.
 Nutrients.
 2019 Jul 16;11(7).

 Estimated mean salt intake per person per day in grams.
 NaCl was calculated by multiplying daily sodium excretion by 2.54.